 There is no cap on the amount of your Medicare wages that are subject to the Medicare tax.
 However, if your Medicare wages are above $200,000 in a year, then you will owe an additional 0.9% Medicare tax on the excess wages.
 This tax is a relatively new addition, going into effect in 2013 to help fund the Affordable Care Act.

 For married couples who file jointly, wages above $250,000 will be subject to the additional tax.
-If you are married but filing separately, the additional tax kicks in only if your combined Medicare wages exceed $125,000.
+If you are married but filing separately, the additional tax kicks in only if your individual Medicare wages exceed $125,000.

 If you are self-employed, you must pay a 2.9% Medicare tax on your Medicare wages instead of the typical 1.45%.
 This is because you are essentially paying both parts of the tax: the amount you owe (1.45%) and the matched amount an employer would pay (1.45%).